MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-configuration-portal-overview.md

 1. Look for the Connection you want to modify, then modify any of the values there.
 1. Select **Save draft**, add a note, then select **Save**.

-## Testing: creating a test package
+## Creating a test package

-### Before downloading a test package

-Test packages are generated from the server; hence it is necessary to save all changes before you download a test package.
+Test packages are generated from the server.
+You must save all changes before you download a test package.
 If the settings were not saved as draft, your test package will not have your latest settings.

 1. Choose the right Windows version.